Priority Medical Partners Direct, SC - Frequently Asked Questions

 Why have two practices instead of just a regular insurance based practice or a stand-alone DPC practice?

 Simply put, to meet the needs of our patients.
 Our healthcare system is changing.
 Many patients can either afford to purchase their own insurance plans or are provided insurance coverage by their employers while other patients and employers are facing steep hikes in insurance plan premiums and deductibles and some may even lose their insurance.
-We want to be able to serve patients who choose the insurance method of payment as well as those who may not have insurance or who have insurance but who wish to minimize "out-of-pocket" costs using the DPC membership and Pay-Per-Visit model.
+We want to be able to serve patients who choose the insurance method of payment as well as those who may not have insurance or who have insurance but who wish to minimize "out-of-pocket" costs using the DPC membership and Pay-Per-Visit models.

 As a direct Primary Care Member, do I still need health insurance?

 We recommend you continue to have health insurance or other suitable coverage (e.g. Health Care Sharing Ministry) to cover health care costs beyond the services of our practice such as specialist care, hospitalization, radiology imaging, and any services not provided in our practice.
 Remember, DPC is NOT insurance but rather a model where patients pay a reasonable monthly fee in return for comprehensive primary care services provided by their primary care physician.
-The most cost-effective coverage options to pair with direct primary care would be a qualified high deductible plan or a Health Care Sharing Ministry
+The most cost-effective coverage options to pair with direct primary care would be a high deductible plan or a Health Care Sharing Ministry

 I would like to be a direct pay patient but my insurance company says that Drs.
 Kim and Brian Erdmann are out of network?
 Can I still be a direct primary care member or a pay-per-visit patient?